-A study of the theory of color and light as perceived by the human eye.
+(Fall and Spring, Course Offered Every Year) A study of the theory of color and light as perceived by the human eye.
 Color properties, systems, mixing, symbolism, and psychology are studied through experimentation with materials and visual elements used by the artist and designer.
-Six studio hours per week.
 Studio fee assessed.
 Prerequisites: ART-101, ART-105.